Kyle Zunic

-Kyle Luke Zunic (born 4 March 1999) is an Australian professional basketball player for the Northside Wizards of the NBL1 North.
-He is also contracted with the Perth Wildcats of the National Basketball League (NBL).
-He played four seasons of college basketball in the United States for the Winthrop Eagles before joining the Wildcats in 2021.
+Kyle Luke Zunic (born 4 March 1999) is an Australian professional basketball player for the Keilor Thunder of the NBL1 South.
+He played four seasons of college basketball in the United States for the Winthrop Eagles before joining the Perth Wildcats of the National Basketball League (NBL) in 2021.

 Early life and career

 Zunic was born in Sydney, New South Wales, in the southern suburb of Kogarah.
 His family later moved to Sanctuary Point, where he attended Sanctuary Point Public School.
 Around 10 and 11 years old, he played rugby league.
 He started playing basketball in Shellharbour before moving to Wollongong to play representative basketball for the Illawarra Hawks.
 He played for NSW Country at national tournaments.

 Zunic moved to Canberra to attend the Basketball Australia Centre of Excellence and Lake Ginninderra College.
 He played for the Centre of Excellence in the South East Australian Basketball League (SEABL) in 2016 and 2017.
 He averaged 8.0 points in his first season and 16.3 points in the second season.